slopezpereyra/puppy-adopter/docs/README.md

 # How does it work?

-Set your environments and furnish them with images before an eyelid's blink!
-Each environment will be automatically filled with images from the websites you provide to it.
-Multiple envrionments with different websites will be populated with different kinds of images!
-Writers, puppies, landscapes..., never as easy as today!

-Use the Environmentor to create new environments in a fast, inteligente way;
-supply your environments with websites with a quick and super-simple method;
-run PuppyAdopter and let him fill your environments with images.
+An amazing environment system allows you to create and manage multiple galeries in a simple, efficient way, and furnish them with infinite pictures before an eyelid's blink!
+Feed your environments with websites' links on the websites' file each of them have; run PuppyAdopter and each environment will download images from their websites.
+Feed your environments with as many websitse as you want; create as many environments as you wish.
+The sky is the limit!

 # Detailed instructions